PgBiel/typst-tablex/src/tablex.typ

 // cannot be sent to another row.
 Also, cells may be
 // 'none' if they're a position taken by a cell in a
 // colspan/rowspan.
+//
+// renderer: Choose the renderer you will use.
+// Must be either "old" or "cetz".
+// Defaults to "old".
+//
+// renderer-args: Args for the renderer.
+// If "old", ignored.
+// If "cetz", must contain 'styles'.
+// Must be a dictionary.
 #let tablex(
     columns: auto, rows: auto,
     inset: 5pt,